Kazarnovskii mixed pseudovolume: Preliminaries on convex bodies in

 A \textit{face} $\Delta$ of $A$, (in symbols $\Delta\preccurlyeq A$ or $A\succcurlyeq\Delta$), is a convex subset such that $u,v\in A$ and $(u+v)/2\in \Delta$ imply $u,v\in \Delta$.
 This notion applies also to the case of unbounded polyhedral sets.
 Every convex body admits two trivial faces, namely $\varnothing$ and $A$; these faces are referred to as the \textit{improper faces} of $A$ in contrast to the \textit{proper} ones which are non-empty and different from the convex body $A$ itself.
 For any proper face $\Delta$ of $A$ we will write $\Delta\prec A$ or $A\succ\Delta$.

 An \textit{exposed face} $\Delta$ of $A$ is any intersection of the type $\Delta=A\cap H_A(v)$, for some $v\in\mathbb R^n$.
 By taking $v=0$, it follows that the non-empty improper face is an exposed face.
 The empty face is considered an exposed face too.
-For polytopes the distinction between faces and exposed faces is not necessary, since the two notions coincide, however Figure~\ref{exp-faces} shows that this is not the case in general.
+For polytopes the distinction between faces and exposed faces is not necessary, since the two notions coincide.

 If $\Gamma\in{\mathcal P}(\mathbb R^n)$, any non-empty face of $\Gamma$ is itself a polytope.
 If $\Delta_1\preccurlyeq\Delta_2\preccurlyeq\Gamma$, then $\Delta_1\preccurlyeq\Gamma$ and $E_{\Delta_1}\subseteq E_{\Delta_2}\subseteq E_\Gamma$.
 The \textit{boundary complex} ${\mathcal B}(\Gamma)$ of a polytope $\Gamma$ is the set of its non-empty faces.
 Two polytopes $\Gamma_1$ and $\Gamma_2$ are \emph{combinatorially isomorphic} if there exists a bijective and inclusion-preserving map from ${\mathcal B}(\Gamma_1)$ to ${\mathcal B}(\Gamma_2)$.
 The polytopes $\Gamma_1$ and $\Gamma_2$ are \emph{strongly combinatorially isomorphic} if there exists a combinatorial isomorphism $\psi:{\mathcal B}(\Gamma_1)\to{\mathcal B}(\Gamma_2)$ such that for any $\Delta\in {\mathcal B}(\Gamma_1)$ the affine subspace $\aff_\mathbb R \Delta$ is parallel to the affine subspace $\aff_\mathbb R \psi(\Delta)$.
 Two triangles are always combinatorially isomorphic but they are strongly combinatorially isomorphic if and only if the sides of the first triangle are respectively parallel to those of the second one.
 This shows that the preceding notions of isomorphism are different; Figure~\ref{isom} provides a three-dimensional example.